 Interpersonal Effectiveness Skills

-Mindfulness strategies, which promote calmness and self-awareness, are meant to be practiced on a regular basis—in the morning upon waking up, on the ride to school, before going to bed.
+Mindfulness strategies, which promote calmness and self-awareness, are meant to be practiced on a regular basis—in the morning upon waking up, on the ride to school, and before going to bed.
 One example of a mindfulness exercise is meditative breathing.
-The more an ODD teen practices meditative breathing in situations where he isn’t angry or stressed, the greater chance he’ll use it when he is upset or in a crisis.
+The more an ODD teen practices meditative breathing in situations where they aren’t angry or stressed, the greater chance they’ll use it when he is upset or in a crisis.
 Other mindfulness skills, such as urge surfing, validation, loving-kindness, teach teens how to become more in sync with their emotions and their body.
-When teens can recognize the physiological signs that arise when they’re getting angry, they can reign in an explosion before it happens.
-They learn how to switch from their hot, mood-dependent Emotion Mind to the more balanced Wise Mind.
+When teens can recognize the physiological signs that arise when they get angry, they can reign in an explosion before it happens.
+They can learn how to switch from their hot, mood-dependent Emotion Mind to the more balanced Wise Mind.

 Emotion Regulation Skills